yulangz/rocketmq/RocketMQ-Improvement-Proposal.md

 3. Once the proposal is finalized and some committers(Shepherd) are willing to support, please call a [VOTE] to have the proposal adopted.
 These proposals are more serious than code changes and more serious even than release votes.
 The criteria for acceptance is the lazy majority.
 The vote should remain open for 72 hours.

-4. Please update the RIP wiki page, and the index below, to reflect the current stage[accept, reject, active, inactive, waiting for owner] of the RIP after a vote.
+4. Please update the RIP wiki page, and the index below, to reflect the current stage[accept, reject, active, inactive, waiting for the owner] of the RIP after a vote.
 This acts as the permanent record indicating the result of the RIP (e.g., Accepted or Rejected).
 Also, report the result of the RIP vote to the voting thread on the mailing list so the conclusion is clear.

 ### RIP List